qwriter/dwave-networkx/docs/reference/algorithms/clique.rst

 Clique
 ***************

-A clique in an undirected graph G = (V, E) is a subset of the vertex set such that for every two vertices in C there exists an edge connecting the two.
+A clique in an undirected graph :math:`G = (V, E)` is a subset of the vertex set such that for every two vertices in :math:`C` there exists an edge connecting the two.

 .. figure:: ../../_images/clique.png
    :name: Cover